-Held in honor of the father of the ancient Greek gods, Zeus, written records show that the Olympics first took place in 776 BC and were celebrated for more than 1,000 years, until the Emperor of Byzantium Theodosius I suppressed the Games as a pagan spectacle, since they were dedicated to Zeus.
+Held in honor of the father of the ancient Greek gods, Zeus, written records show that the Olympics first took place in 776 BC and were celebrated for more than a thousand years until the Emperor of Byzantium Theodosius I suppressed the Games as a pagan spectacle since they were dedicated to Zeus.

 Early Olympic Games

-Gradually, in 724 BC the 2-stade race (384 meters) was introduced, and four years later a long-distance run which ranged from 7 to 24 stades (1,344 meters to 4,608 meters).
-The fourth type of race involved runners wearing full armor, which was a 2-4 stade race (384 meters to 768 meters), used to build up speed and stamina for military purposes.
+Gradually, in 724 BC the two-stade race (384 meters) was introduced, and four years later, a long-distance run which ranged from seven to twenty-four stades (1,344 meters to 4,608 meters).
+The fourth type of race involved runners wearing full armor, which was a two to four stade race (384 meters to 768 meters), used to build up speed and stamina for military purposes.

-In 648 BC, pankration, a combination of boxing and wrestling — which had virtually no rules — debuted as an Olympic event.
-Only free-born Greek males were allowed to participate in the ancient Olympic Games; not only were there were no women’s events, but married women were even prohibited from attending the competition.
+In 648 BC, pankration, a combination of boxing and wrestling, which had virtually no rules, debuted as an Olympic event.
+Only free-born Greek males were allowed to participate in the ancient Olympic Games; not only were there no women’s events, but married women were even prohibited from attending the competition.

-Being the mother of an athlete, Kallipatira naturally wanted to admire her son’s performance, and therefore, she dressed up as a man to be able to enter the Stadium.
-Her admiration finally betrayed her gender but she was not punished by the Hellanodikes because of her family’s tradition in winning the Olympics.
+Being the mother of an athlete, Kallipatira naturally wanted to admire her son’s performance and therefore dressed up as a man to be able to enter the Stadium.
+Her admiration finally betrayed her gender, but she was not punished by the Hellanodikes because of her family’s tradition in winning the Olympics.